DaleOrders/AWS-Study-Notes/README.md

 - A specific Organizational Unit
 - A specific member only.

-The master account cannot be restricted by SCPs which means this should not be used because it is a security risk.
+The management account cannot be restricted by SCPs which means this should not be used because it is a security risk.

 SCPs limit what the account, **including root user** can do inside that account.
 They don't grant permissions themselves, just act as a barrier.
 For access to a service both IAM and SCP must permit use.
+In this image below, only the three services in the middle of the venn diagram would be accessible.

 ![image](https://user-images.githubusercontent.com/52617475/145617993-e0568aa7-6625-4e91-93ad-b8528de21382.png)